Kennedy Wild Bird Food guide to the Collared Dove

-Eurasian collared doves are similar to Rock Pigeons in that they have plump bodies, small heads and long tails, however, they are longer-tailed than the Pigeon and are larger than Mourning Doves.
+Eurasian collared dove is similar to Rock Pigeons in that they have plump bodies, small heads and long tails, however, they are longer-tailed than the Pigeon and are larger than Mourning Doves.
 They are well known for their collar-like markings, hence the name, and are often a chalky brown-grey colour.

 Collared Doves are often seen on their own or in pairs, but flocks may form when food is available.
-In this guide, we’ll take a look at the Collared Dove and provide you with some useful information such as where doves sleep and where they migrate.
+In this guide, we’ll take a look at this bird and provide you with some useful information such as where doves sleep and where they migrate.

 What does a Collared Dove look like?